Skincare Guide

 The problem isn't retinol.
 It's that most people start too strong, too fast, and in the wrong context.
 This guide walks you through a beginner approach that actually works.

 Retinol works by speeding up your skin's cell turnover.
 New cells come to the surface faster, old cells shed more efficiently.
+Studies show that consistent use over 12 weeks or more leads to measurable improvements in texture, fine lines, and pigmentation.[2]
 The result: smoother texture, fewer breakouts, and over time, less visible signs of aging.

 Here's what beginners notice first: